Create & Maintain Good Spreadsheets

 Because of its flexibility, Excel is considered an easy general-purpose tool for spreadsheets.
 However, being easy to use comes with its own drawback.
 It is very easy to make mistakes in complex spreadsheets.
 Errors that are commonly found are incomprehensible calculations, complex relations, hidden information or just plain mistakes.

-List of Expert Tips for Excellent Spreadsheets
+List of Best Practices for Excellent Spreadsheets

 21 Expert Excel Tips

 The first of our absolute Excel best practices is to choose an organization standard before developing your spreadsheet.
 Stick with it for as long as you’re using the spreadsheet.
 An organization standard sets the stage for all future users who end up working with the spreadsheet.
 A shared standard improves communication and saves up in development time.
 Standardized organization may include cell formatting, general layout, color scheme, ordering, etc.

 2. Create Worksheets with the Future in Mind

 It is important to be prepared.
 You might come across situations in the future that weren’t present when you started setting up your spreadsheet.
 For instance, there may be additions that come into play later.
 Or perhaps you need room for values that depend on events that are bound to change over time.
 Try to consider as much future factors as possible that might possibly force you to change a worksheet.
 By preparing for any future developments, you increase the lifespan of the worksheet.
 A longer lifespan means you waste less time on creating a replacement worksheet.
 A good preparation is therefore one of the most important Excel tips we can give you.